z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_03_SimpleGraphics.md

 ### Where To Go From Here

 We didn't do anything with colour.
-The function `zx_saddr2aaddr()` may be useful for turning a screen address into a corresponding attribute address.
+The function `zx_saddr2aaddr()` may be useful for turning a screen address into a corresponding attribute address which you could then use to write an attribute value.

 Another simple modification may be to have the line routine draw a patterned line instead of a solid black one.

-Besides the screen address manipulators, there is one high level graphics function in [arch/zx.h](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx.h#L280) and that is `zx_pattern_fill()` which will fill an area on screen with a pattern.
+Besides the screen address manipulators, there is one high level graphics function in [arch/zx.h](https://github.com/z88dk/z88dk/blob/master/include/_DEVELOPMENT/sdcc/arch/zx.h#L280) and that is `zx_pattern_fill()`.
+This can be used to fill an area on screen with a pattern.